Silver Lake, Los Angeles

-Silver Lake is a residential and commercial neighborhood in the east-central region of Los Angeles, California.
-Originally home to a small community called Ivanhoe in honor of Sir Walter Scott.
+Silver Lake is a residential and commercial neighborhood in the east-central region of Los Angeles, California, United States, originally home to a small community called Ivanhoe, so named in honor of the 1819 novel by Walter Scott.
 In 1907, the Los Angeles Water Department built the Silver Lake Reservoir, named for LA Water Commissioner Herman Silver, giving the neighborhood its name.
-The area is now known for its architecturally significant homes, independently owned businesses, diverse restaurants, painted staircases, and a creative environment.
-The neighborhood is also home to several highly rated public and private schools.
+The area is now known for its architecturally significant homes, independently owned businesses, diverse restaurants, painted staircases, and creative environment.

 Geography and climate

 Silver Lake is flanked on the northeast by Atwater Village and Elysian Valley, on the southeast by Echo Park, on the southwest by Westlake, on the west by East Hollywood and on the northwest by Los Feliz.

 Street and other boundaries are: the Los Angeles River between Glendale Boulevard and Fletcher Drive and Riverside Drive on the northeast, the Glendale Freeway on the east, Effie Street, Coronado Street, Berkeley Avenue and Fletcher Drive on the southeast, the Hollywood Freeway on the south, Virgil Avenue on the west and Fountain Avenue and Hyperion Avenue on the northwest.

 The prime real estate around the Silver Lake Reservoir is known as Moreno Highlands.
 It was originally developed in the 1920s and 1930s by Daisy Canfield, wife of silent film star Antonio Moreno.
 Much of the Silver Lake Residential Historic District is associated with this tract.

 The Silver Lake neighborhood council has mapped the boundaries of its council region.